On Sunday, 17 November 2024, demonstrations will take place in Greek cities. This is due to the 51st Anniversary of the Polytechnic Uprising in 1973.

 This includes Athens, Thessaloniki and other major Greek cities.
 The demonstrations will take place at central areas or near university campuses.

-These protests begin peacefully in the early afternoon.
-However, they always escalate to acts of violence between demonstrators and police later in the day.
+These protests begin peacefully in the early afternoon, but they escalate to violent clashes between demonstrators and police later in the day.

-Unless you want to participate in the demonstrations, you might want to avoid certain areas in Athens, Thessaloniki and other major cities.
-In any case, it is wise to stay updated on safety measures.
+Unless you want to participate in the demonstrations, you might want to avoid certain areas in Athens, Thessaloniki and other major cities, and stay updated on road closures.

 November 17 demonstrations in Athens